Sep 19, 2020 Join our Private facebook Group!

-When you run into a problem just ask to speak to a supervisor or manager.
-Sometimes they will simply ask me, “Where did you get this?”.
-Many times when I tell them Rouge magazine or from smart source or red plum than they stop questioning me and just put it through.
+When you run into a problem, just ask to speak to a supervisor or manager.
+Sometimes they will simply ask me, “Where did you get this?”. , then they stop questioning me and just put it through.

 Well, that is all for today’s Canadian Coupon post.

 Please stay tuned in to Canadian Free Stuff, because I am not done quite yet.
-There is still one more blog posts yet to come in this series.
+There is still one more blog post, however, to come in this series.